-The MA in Middle Childhood Education prepares teacher candidates to address the learning and socio-emotional needs of children in middle school classrooms.
-This intensive, field-based program prepares every candidate to work democratically with diverse children and families, including those with special needs and second language backgrounds.
-It leads to Illinois teaching credentials for English language arts, mathematics, science, and social studies.
+The MA in Middle School Education prepares teacher candidates to address the learning and socio-emotional needs of children in middle school classrooms.
+This intensive, field-based program prepares candidates to work democratically with diverse children and families, including those with special needs and second language backgrounds.
+It leads to Illinois teaching credentials in the areas of English language arts, mathematics, science, and social studies.

-The program is a part of Roosevelt's New Deal Teacher Academy.
-Each program in the NDTA fulfills the legacy of Franklin and Eleanor Roosevelt by fostering inclusive and engaging relationships among teacher candidates, faculty, school practitioners, and learners; immersing teacher candidates intensively in diverse school and community cultures; nurturing social justice leadership skills and dispositions; and coaching candidates toward career success.
+The program is a part of Roosevelt's Department of Teacher Preparation.
+Each program in the department fulfills the legacy of Franklin and Eleanor Roosevelt by fostering inclusive and engaging relationships among teacher candidates, faculty, school practitioners, and learners; immersing teacher candidates intensively in diverse school and community cultures; nurturing social justice leadership skills and dispositions; and coaching candidates toward career success.

 "I just love my students and our program.
 As a former principal, nothing gives me greater joy than seeing our students go on to become outstanding teachers."